This section includes documents linked to the Higher Education Review process, as follows.

 Responsibilities checklist for providers undergoing Higher Education Review (Foreign Providers) (DOC, 38KB)

 QAA and Pearson have jointly produced a standard responsibilities checklist for providers delivering Higher National Certificates (HNCs) and Higher National Diplomas (HNDs) awarded by Pearson.
 QAA reviewers will use this standard checklist in respect of all such programmes, and the checklist should be submitted by providers that deliver Pearson provision.

-Alongside the information contained within the relevant HER handbook, additional guidance for providers writing the self-evaluation document as part of the HER process is available here.
+Alongside the information contained within the relevant review handbook, additional guidance for providers writing the self-evaluation document and Lead Student Representatives producing the student submission as part of the review process is available in the following documents.